openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy --to lxd:3 --series jammy --channel 1.7/stable vault
+   juju deploy --to lxd:3 --channel 1.7/stable vault

 This is the first application to be joined with the cloud database that was set up in the previous section.
 The process is: